MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 Is the name of the table to COPY data into.
 The target table can be a temporary or permanent table and must already exist in the database.
 For automatic schema detection mode, do not provide a column list.

 #### *(column_list)*
-Is an optional list of one or more columns used to map source data fields to target table columns for loading data. *column_list* must be enclosed in parentheses and delimited by commas.
+Is an optional list of one or more columns used to map source data fields to target table columns for loading data.

+Do not specify a *column_list* when `AUTO_CREATE_TABLE = 'ON'`.

+*column_list* must be enclosed in parentheses and delimited by commas.
 The column list is of the following format:

 [(Column_name [default Default_value] [Field_number] [,...n])]